JMGarciaMiguel/LSEdeps/docs/deps/aux_.md

 udver: '2'
 ---

-An aux (auxiliary) of a clause is a function word associated with a verbal predicate that expresses categories such as tense, mood, aspect, voice or evidentiality.
+An aux (auxiliary) of a clause is a function word associated with a verbal predicate.
+In LSE it may consist of an indexing sign that occasionally accompanies a lexical verb, pointing to the core participants.

 ~~~ conllu
 # sent_id = VV-FRE#083